GIN-SYSTEMS/whale-hunter/README.md

 ---

+---

+## ⚖️ Legal Disclaimer

+> [!WARNING]
+> **RESEARCH PURPOSES ONLY**
+> This software is developed for educational and open-source intelligence (OSINT) research purposes.
+>
+>
+1. **Not Financial Advice:** Data provided by Whale Hunter does not constitute financial advice.
+2. **No Liability:** The developer is not responsible for any financial losses, gas fees, or unintended consequences resulting from the use of this software.
+3. **Sovereign Use:** Users are solely responsible for compliance with their local regulations and network protocols.

+---

 ⚠️ Operational Note: State Synchronization
 To ensure the integrity of the WSS (WebSocket) stream and the cryptographic verification layers, Whale Hunter requires a manual restart after modifying the Watchlist.